NukentyGit/University-projects/project5/README.md

 - NumPy
 - Pandas
 - Matplotlib
+- Scikit-learn

 ---

 ## ⏱️ Execution Time

+- 35 code cells for SVM and 19 code cells or CNN
-Full notebook execution (including hyperparameter tuning and training) takes **~90 minutes** (on an average-performing laptop).
+- Full notebook execution (including hyperparameter tuning and training) takes **~90 minutes** (on an average-performing laptop).

 ---

 ## 🚀 Result

-The combination of hyperparameter tuning, dropout, batch normalization and careful evaluation ensures a robust and reproducible deep learning pipeline.
+- The **SVM** used feature scaling and optional PCA to enhance stability and reduce overfitting, while the **CNN** required data reshaping and scaling for its convolutional layers.
+- **SVM:** ~97% train / 91% test accuracy, strong but slightly closer to overfitting.
+- **CNN:** ~92% consistent across train/test/validation, with better generalization and lower loss (~0.2).
+- The SVM demanded heavier parameter tuning, whereas the CNN benefited from GPU acceleration and regularization (dropout, batch norm).

+Both models performed excellently, but **CNN showed slightly better robustness and adaptability**, while **SVM remains simpler and more interpretable** for structured data.

 ---